jero-at-github/Tickets-UML/README.md

 ## Description
 The idea for this proof of concept consists in creating a **Events ticket system**.
 - A event organizer can create a specific event and assign it some properties (date, type, location, price, ...)
-The organizer can decide later to put the event tickets for sale.
+- The organizer can decide later to put the event tickets for sale.
 From this moment the event attendees can buy a ticket.
-The attendee can presents the ticket using a smartphone at the event's location at the proper date.
-The smartphone communicate with the smartphone of the validator, exchaning the respective addresses.
+- The attendee can presents the ticket using the corresponding smartphone App at the event's location at the proper date.
+The smartphone communicate with the smartphone of the validator (through QR code for example), exchanging the respective addresses.
-The attendee smartphone confirms that a specific validator is processing his event entry request.
+- The attendee smartphone confirms that a specific validator address is processing his/her event entry request.
-The validator (security employee, door controller...) can then process the presented ticket and validate it.
+- The validator (security employee, door controller...) can then process the presented ticket and validate it.
-If the ticket is valid for this event and user, then the entry of the attendee is allowed, otherwise it is denied.
+- If the ticket is valid for this event and user, then the entry of the attendee is allowed, otherwise it is denied.

 ## Actors
 * Organizer